etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

   1. Add columns to the *original* module (dbprefix *HT* )
   2. Create a *second* module (dbprefix *HT2* ) which adds the columns to the first module

-The first option can be chosen if the original module author wants to add more columns to his/her module.
+The first option can be chosen if the original module author wants to add more columns to their module.
 The second option is possible for anyone as the columns are added by a new module to the existing one which is not changed directly.

 The main difference between these two methods is the names which need to be chosen for the columns to comply with the modularity naming rules.

   1. Adding column to same module: Any valid column name can be picked
   2. Via second module: New column name must comply to the pattern *EM_ <DBPREFIX>_ * where _ <DBPREFIX> must be the dbprefix if the new module contaning the column to be added.
 In this example: *EM_HT2_* _

-For the rest of the howto we follow this second approach and will place all new elements into a new module with dbprefix _HT2_ .
+From now on, we follow this second approach and will place all new elements into a new module with dbprefix _HT2_ .

-The  next Howto  will continue with adding the new columns to the window defined on top of the _ht_salary_ table.

-To show how different types of column are configure we will be adding 3 new columns:
+To show how different types of column are configured, we will be adding 3 new columns:

   * _Valid To_ a simple column of type date
   * _Payment Schedule_ a list-reference containing a list of values: _Start of Month_ , _Mid of Month_ , _End of Month_